Privacy Policy

 14.1 Google Photos

-We use the Google Photos service provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, to store images that are embedded on our website.
+We use the service Google Photos of the provider Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, to store images embedded on our homepage.

-Embedding is the integration of specific third-party content (text, video or image data) that is provided by another website (Google Photos) and then appears on your own website (our website).
-An embed code is used for embedding.
-If we have integrated an embed code, the external content from Google Photos is displayed immediately by default as soon as one of our web pages is visited.
+Embedding is the integration of a certain foreign content (text, video or image data) that is provided by another website (Google Photos) and then appears on our own website.
+For embedding, a so-called embedding code is used.
+If an embedding code has been integrated by us, the external content from Google Photos will be displayed immediately by default as soon as one of our web pages is visited.

-Your IP address is transmitted to Google Photos via the technical implementation of the embedding code that enables the display of images from Google Photos.
-Google Photos also records our website, the type of browser used, the browser language, the time and length of access.
-In addition, Google Photos may collect information about which of our subpages you have visited and which links you have clicked on, as well as other interactions you have carried out when visiting our site.
+Through the technical implementation of the embed code that enables the display of images from Google Photos, your IP address is transmitted to Google Photos.
+Furthermore, Google Photos captures our website, the browser type used, the browser language, the time and the length of access.
+In addition, Google Photos may collect information about which of our subpages you visited and which links were clicked, as well as other interactions you performed while visiting our site.
 This data may be stored and analyzed by Google Photos.

-These processing operations are only carried out if consent has been granted in accordance with Art.
-6 (1) (a) GDPR.
+These processing operations are carried out exclusively when explicit consent is given in accordance with Art.
+6 (1) lit. a) GDPR.

-This US company is certified under the EU-US Data Privacy Framework.
-This constitutes an adequacy decision pursuant to Art.
-45 GDPR, meaning that personal data may be transferred without additional security measures.
+The US company Google LLC is certified as a US company under the EU-US Data Privacy Framework.
+There is hereby an adequacy decision pursuant to Art.
+45 GDPR, so that a transfer of personal data may also take place without further guarantees or additional measures.

 14.2 Google reCAPTCHA

-We use the reCAPTCHA function on this website.
+On this website we use the reCAPTCHA function.
 The operating company of Google reCAPTCHA is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
-Google Ireland Limited is part of the Google group with its headquarters at 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
-The main purpose of the reCAPTCHA function is to differentiate whether an entry is made by a natural person or is misused by machine and automated processing.
-The service also includes sending the IP address and any other data required by Google for the reCAPTCHA service to Google.
+Google Ireland Limited is part of the Google group of companies with headquarters at 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
+The reCAPTCHA function is primarily used to distinguish whether an input is made by a natural person or is abused by machine and automated processing.
+The service also includes the sending of the IP address and possibly other data required by Google for the reCAPTCHA service to Google.

-These processing operations are only carried out if consent has been granted in accordance with Art.
-6 (1) (a) GDPR.
+These processing operations are carried out exclusively when explicit consent is given in accordance with Art.
+6 (1) lit. a) GDPR.

-The Google LLC is certified under the EU-US Data Privacy Framework.
-This constitutes an adequacy decision pursuant to Art.
-45 GDPR, meaning that personal data may be transferred without further security measures.
+The parent company Google LLC is certified as a US company under the EU-US Data Privacy Framework.
+There is hereby an adequacy decision pursuant to Art.
+45 GDPR, so that a transfer of personal data may also take place without further guarantees or additional measures.

-Further information about Google reCAPTCHA and Google’s privacy policy can be found at: https://www.google.com/intl/de/policies/privacy/.
+Further information on Google reCAPTCHA as well as Google’s privacy policy can be viewed at: https://www.google.com/intl/de/policies/privacy/.

 14.3 Google Tag Manager

-We use the Google Tag Manager service on this website.
+On this website we use the Google Tag Manager service.
 The operating company of Google Tag Manager is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
-Google Ireland Limited is part of the Google group, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
+Google Ireland Limited is part of the Google group of companies headquartered at 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.

-The Tag Manager allows “website tags” (i.e. keywords that are integrated into HTML elements) to be implemented and managed via an interface.
-By using Google Tag Manager, we can automatically track which button, link or personalized image you have actively clicked on and can then record which content on our website is of particular interest to you.
+Through this tool, “website tags” (i.e. keywords, which are integrated into HTML elements) can be implemented and managed via an interface.
+Through the use of Google Tag Manager, we can automatically track which button, link or personalized image you have actively clicked on and can then record which content of our website is of particular interest to you.

-The tool also triggers other tags, which may collect your data.
+The tool also triggers other tags, which in turn may collect data.
 Google Tag Manager does not access this data.
-If you have made a deactivation at domain or cookie level, the setting remains valid for all tracking tags that are implemented with Google Tag Manager.
+If you have made a deactivation at the domain or cookie level, this remains in place for all tracking tags implemented with Google Tag Manager.

-These processing operations are only carried out if consent has been granted in accordance with Art.
-6 (1) (a) GDPR.
+These processing operations are carried out exclusively when explicit consent is given in accordance with Art.
+6 (1) lit. a) GDPR.

-The Google LLC is certified under the EU-US Data Privacy Framework.
-This constitutes an adequacy decision pursuant to Art.
-45 GDPR, meaning that personal data may be transferred without additional security measures.
+The parent company Google LLC is certified as a US company under the EU-US Data Privacy Framework.
+There is hereby an adequacy decision pursuant to Art.
+45 GDPR, so that a transfer of personal data may also take place without further guarantees or additional measures.

 14.4 Google WebFonts

-These processing operations are only carried out if consent has been granted in accordance with Art.
-6 (1) (a) GDPR.
+These processing operations are carried out exclusively when explicit consent is given in accordance with Art.
+6 (1) lit. a) GDPR.

-The Google LLC is certified under the EU-US Data Privacy Framework.
-This constitutes an adequacy decision pursuant to Art.
-45 GDPR, meaning that personal data may be transferred without further guarantees or additional measures.
+The parent company Google LLC is certified as a US company under the EU-US Data Privacy Framework.
+There is hereby an adequacy decision pursuant to Art.
+45 GDPR, so that a transfer of personal data may also take place without further guarantees or additional measures.

 14.5 YouTube videos in extended data protection mode (YouTube NoCookies)

-We also embed videos stored on YouTube directly on some subpages of our website.
+On some subpages of our websites, we also directly integrate videos stored on YouTube.
 With this integration, content from the YouTube website is displayed in parts of a browser window.
-When you call up a (sub)page of our website on which YouTube videos are integrated, a connection to the YouTube servers is established and the content is displayed on the website by notifying your browser.
+When you call up a (sub-)page of our website on which YouTube videos are embedded, a connection is established to the YouTube servers and the content is displayed on the website by informing your browser.

-Requesting the video also requires your consent to the placement of the cookie (Art.
-6 para.
-1 sentence 1 lit. a) GDPR).
+Requesting the video also constitutes your consent for the placement of the corresponding cookie (Art.
+6 (1) lit. a) GDPR).

-YouTube is certified under the EU-US Data Privacy Framework.
-This constitutes an adequacy decision pursuant to Art.
-45 GDPR, meaning that personal data may be transferred without additional security measures.
+This US company is certified under the EU-US Data Privacy Framework.
+There is hereby an adequacy decision pursuant to Art.
+45 GDPR, so that a transfer of personal data may also take place without further guarantees or additional measures.

 You can view YouTube’s privacy policy at: https://www.google.de/intl/de/policies/privacy/.